Lady Gaga raises eyebrows over paid partnership with Pfizer migraine drug

 Gaga – real name Stefani Joanne Angelina Germanotta – has partnered with Pfizer to promote its migraine medication Nurtec ODT.

-On Tuesday (13 June), the “Poker Face” singer shared a post to the social media platform Instagram advertising the drug, for which reality TV star Khloe Kardashian was also a spokesperson.
+On Tuesday (13 June), the “Poker Face” singer, 37, shared a post on Instagram advertising the drug, for which reality TV star Khloe Kardashian was also a spokesperson.

 Alongside a photo of herself performing, Gaga wrote in the caption: “Ever since childhood, I’ve dealt with migraine pain.